LiuElvin/STAT_302_Final_Project/README.md

 - An **ad hoc wireless network** with 0 disconnected clusters/components (fully connected)

+  - *Note that each node corresponds to an arbitrary device in (x, y) space*

+  - *Line segments (and the node shape) signify connected nodes in the network*

-  - In this case, $R[c]$ = 3.75 such that nodes within 3.75 units of each other are connected
+  - In this case, $R[c]$ = 20.6265 such that nodes within 20.6265 units of each other are connected

+  - 20.6265 is the minimum line segment length necessary to create a fully connected network

 <p align="center">
 <img src="./img/rc_20.png" width="500"/>